IamChiranjeeviR/JTD-FrontEnd-Development/Portfolio/Readme.md

 ## Personal Portfolio Website

-Welcome to my personal portfolio!
-This project showcases my skills, projects, and experiences through a beautifully designed and responsive website created using HTML and CSS.
+Welcome to my portfolio!
+This project showcases my work in front-end development using HTML and CSS.
+You can view the live version of my portfolio [here](https://iamchiranjeevir.github.io/JTD-FrontEnd-Development/Portfolio/Files/).

 ### Features
 - **Responsive Design:** The website is fully responsive, ensuring a seamless experience across all devices.